 305 Kinesiology (.5 course) Structural and applied musculoskeletal anatomy relative to human movement and sports skill.
 This course concentrates on muscles, their origins, insertions, and actions.
 Fall and Spring semesters.

 310 Physiological Assessment (1 course) This is a course in applied techniques for the measurement of exercise bioenergetics, neuromuscular performance, cardiorespiratory fitness, and other health components.
 Particular emphasis is given to the development of fitness testing skills and knowledge necessary for professional (ACSM and NSCA) certifications.
-Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-313.
+Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-308 and HES-313.
 Spring semester.

 311 Athletic Training Techniques III (1 course) An advanced course designed for Athletic Training Majors.
 This course focuses on the prevention, orthopedic assessment, evaluation, recognition, and rehabilitation of musculoskeletal injuries to the head, neck, spine, thorax, and hips.
-The course uses evidence based practice and an integrated approach to address athletic training competencies.
+The course uses evidence-based practice and an integrated approach to address athletic training competencies.
 Prerequisite: HES-307.
 Spring semester.

 315 Elementary Health Education Content and Methods (1 course) This course addresses the foundations of K–8 health education, including the Coordinated School Health Program, national standards, state requirements, behavioral theories, risk reduction, health promotion, and personal and social skill development.
 Content across the ten health education topics and developmentally appropriate teaching strategies and resources will be studied.
 Prerequisite: permission of Education Department coordinator.
 Fall and Spring semesters.

-316 Curriculum and Instruction in Health and Physical Education (1 course) This course examines national and state standards in physical education and their application to comprehensive curricula in the coordination, organization, and administration of physical education programs.
-Mission, philosophy, goals, content standards, and assessment measures in current physical education curricular models are examined.
+316 Curriculum and Instruction in Health and Physical Education (1 course) This course examines national and state standards in health and physical education and their application to comprehensive curricula in the coordination, organization, and administration of health and physical education programs.
+Mission, history, philosophy, goals, content standards, and assessment measures in current physical education curricular models are examined.
 Students construct and critique needs assessment tools and develop a scope and sequence for a unit topic.
 Spring semester.

-320 Physical Agents in Athletic Training (1 course) This course focuses on the appropriate clinical application of physical agents in physically active patients.
+320 Physical Agents in Athletic Training (1 course) This course focuses on the appropriate clinical application of physical agents in patients.
 Students will comprehend the underlying theories, physiological effects, indications, contraindications of various therapeutic modalities utilized in the treatment of orthopedic injuries.
 Prerequisite: admission into Athletic Training Education Program.
 Fall semester.

 353 Senior Seminar In Athletic Training (1 course) An advanced course designed for Athletic Training Majors.
 This course serves as a capstone to the athletic training major.
 Students should be ready for the BOC examination upon completion of the course.
 The course uses evidence based practice and an integrated approach to address athletic training competencies as well as address professional development and current issues in athletic training.
 Prerequisite: HES-312.
-Spring semester.
+WRITD, Spring semester.

-391 Independent Study Projects in Physical Education and Health (1 course) Students will select an area for study within the discipline and present a written outline of a proposed project to a professor within the department who specializes in that specific area and who is willing to work individually with the student.
+391 Independent Study Projects in Health & Physical Education (1 course) Students will select an area for study within the discipline and present a written outline of a proposed project to a professor within the department who specializes in that specific area and is willing to work individually with the student.
 Once the proposal is finalized, it is submitted to all faculty members within the department.
 Departmental approval is required before work on the project can begin.
 Prerequisite: written permission of the instructor responsible for supervision.
 Fall and Spring semesters and January Interim.